 Mark Cullen, MD

-A graduate of Harvard College and the Yale School of Medicine, Cullen joined the Yale faculty in 1981 after training in Internal Medicine and Clinical Epidemiology.
-He devoted the first two decades of his career to the study of major occupational hazards in a series of clinical-epidemiologic projects based on data collected at the Yale Clinical Research Center (now CTSA).
-At the same time, he established and built an Occupational and Environmental Medicine Program exploiting the clinical, biologic, and analytic resources of that unique medical school environment, serving on the OH study section and numerous public and private occupational health advisory positions including NIOSH Board of Scientific Counselors, the MacArthur Research Network on Socioeconomic Status and Health, and the Institute of Medicine Health Science Policy Board.
-In 1997, he was elected to the IOM (now National Academy of Medicine).
+Mark Cullen devoted the first two decades of his professional career to the study of major occupational hazards in a series of clinical-epidemiologic projects based on data collected at the Yale Clinical Research Center (now CTSA).
+At the same time, Cullen established and built an Occupational and Environmental Medicine Program exploiting the clinical, biologic and analytic resources of that unique medical school environment.
+During this period, he served on the OH study section and numerous public and private occupational health advisory positions including NIOSH Board of Scientific Counselors, the MacArthur Research Network on Socioeconomic Status and Health, and the Institute of Medicine Health Science Policy Board.

-Since 1997, Cullen’s research morphed towards larger-dataset social and environmental epidemiology.
-The single largest effort involved an ongoing, trans-disciplinary study of disease, disability, and death of a large international cohort of aluminum workers, with a goal of explaining large differences in health across the workforce.
-The “Alcoa Study” has resulted to date in over 70 papers and trained over 40 doctoral and post-doctoral students in medicine, epidemiology, biostatistics, and economics, and served as a model dataset for integration of multiple large administrative data sources including numerous federal statistical sets.
+Since 1997, his research has morphed further towards larger-dataset social and environmental epidemiology.
+The single largest effort involves an ongoing, trans-disciplinary study of disease, disability and death of a large international cohort of aluminum workers.
+The “Alcoa Study” has resulted to date in over 60 papers and trained over 40 doctoral and post-doctoral students in medicine, epidemiology, biostatistics, and economics.